-The surface and shores are 430.5 metres below sea level making it one of the lowest places in the world.
-To make this fact even lower there is also The Lowest Bar In The World which is located next to the Dead Sea on -420 meters.
-On a serious note the Dead Sea is receding at a rapid rate.
-Back in 1930 the surface area was 1050 square kilometers and today only 605 square kilometers are left.
-Every year the Dead Sea is receding 1.2 meters.
-The main reason for this receding is dams built by Israel and Jordan ( the Dead Sea is bordered around Israel, Jordan and Palestine territories) preventing natural water flow from the Jordan River to the Dead Sea.
-What is not helping is the fact that there is a big industry in mining the salt.
-This overpumping and mining began in 1952 and combined with the warm and dry climate, decreased the amount of water within the sea (lake).
+The surface and shores rest at an astonishing 430.5 meters below sea level, making it one of the lowest places in the world.
+Even lower is The Lowest Bar In The World, situated next to the Dead Sea at -420 meters.
+However, there’s a serious concern as the Dead Sea is receding rapidly.
+In 1930, its surface area measured 1050 square kilometers, but today only 605 square kilometers remain.
+Each year, the Dead Sea recedes by 1.2 meters.
+The construction of dams by Israel and Jordan (as the Dead Sea is bordered by their territories) is the primary cause of this decline, actively disrupting the natural water flow from the Jordan River.
+Moreover, the thriving salt mining industry worsens the situation.
+Since its initiation in 1952, this overpumping and mining practice, combined with the warm and arid climate, have significantly depleted the water levels within the sea, resulting in its current state.

 So if you are planning to come over and take a mud bath in the Dead Sea it might be a good idea to come sooner rather than later.

 My own experience